KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_7_body_section_-_forms.md

 # Part 8: Forms

 Under the "Contact" header add a form to allow users to contact you.
 Forms typically require a bit of JavaScript but that tool is not in our toolbelt just yet we'll use a tool called Formspree.
-You can read up on it at [formspree.io](https://formspree.io/)
+You can read up on it at [formspree.io](https://formspree.io/).

 1. Under the "Contact" header add a `form` element to your page

-2. Set the `action` attribute value to `https://formspree.io/youremail@example.com` replacing the `youremail@example.com` text with your actual email address.
+2. Set the `action` attribute's value to `https://formspree.io/youremail@example.com` replacing the `youremail@example.com` text with your actual email address.

 3. Add a `method` attribute to your `form` element with a value of `POST`.
-This is required to make our form work with Formspree.
+This is required to make the form work with Formspree.
 {% hint style='tip' %}Remember attribute values are always surrounded by double quotation marks! {% endhint %}

-4. Add fields for a name, an email address and the message.
-These are all called input fields.
-We will also need a **Submit** button as well.
+4. Input fields are used to capture information.
+Add fields for a name, an email address and a message along with a **Submit** button.

-    1. Inside the `form` element add your first form  section.
+    1. Inside the `form` element type `div.form-group` and push the `tab` key to add the first form section.
-     * Type `div.form-group` and push the `tab` key.

     2. Next add a `label` element for the input field inside the form-group `div`.

      1. Type `label`  and push the `tab` key

-     2. Inside the `for` attribute type "nameInput"
+     2. Inside the label's `for` attribute type "nameInput"

-     3. Add the text "Name" inside your label tags.
+     3. Add the text "Name" in between your label tags.

     3. Just below the label element add an `input` element with the id of "nameInput".
-This will be our input for the person's name.
+This will be where a user enters their name.

-     * Type `input#nameInput.form-control` to create your input element with the id "nameInput" and class form-control
+     1. Type `input#nameInput.form-control` to create your input element with the id "nameInput" and class form-control

      * Emmet will automatically add your `type` attribute and leaving it with the value "text" for our first input is perfect!

      * Add a `name` attribute to that `input` element and set it's value to "name"
     4. After the first form-group div add a second one.

-    5. Inside that form-group add a `label` element with a `for` attribute set to "emailInput" and the text "Email Address" inside the tags.
+    5. Inside that form-group add a `label` element with a `for` attribute set to "emailInput" and the text "Email Address" in between the tags.

     6. After the label add an `input` element with an id of "emailInput" but this time set the `type` attribute to "email"